neu-rah/paco/README.md

 **javascript monadic parser combinators**

+> version 1.1 is a full re-write with focus on speed
+also, output pair content swaped
+`many1` replaced by `some`
+`onFailMsg` replaced by `failMsg`
+Parsers are no longuer functions (they are classes and do not derive from Function anymore) so they must be called with `.run` instead of direct function call.

 This is a tool for building parsers and parse, so that you do not have to be a parser expert to do it.

 ```javascript